 Apple, Google and Other App Stores.
 We have agreements to distribute our mobile applications and additional content through distributors such as Apple and Google.
 Our applications are downloaded for mobile devices from third party application storefronts.
-The distributor either charges consumers a one-time fee to download the application or charges consumers for content purchased within the application after it is downloaded for free.
+The distributor charges consumers for content purchased within the application or charges consumers a one-time fee to download the application.
 Our distribution agreements establish the amounts that are retained by the distributor and the amounts passed through to us.
 These arrangements are typically terminable on short notice.
 The agreements generally do not obligate the distributors to market or distribute any of our applications.

 Publishing Partners in Asia.
 We have entered into agreements whereby we partner with certain companies, including Tencent Holdings Limited and Nexon Co., Ltd. or their respective affiliates, pursuant to which these companies publish our mobile and PC free-to-download games in certain Asian territories, including China and Korea.
-Our players access games from the publishers' platforms, and are charged for additional content purchased within our game environment.
+Our players access games from the publishers' platforms and are charged for additional content purchased within our game environment.
 The agreements generally establish the amounts that are retained by the publisher, and the amounts passed through to us.